arnoldaguila/Console_Hangman_Python/README.md

 - Created an is_float function to check if the user input is a float.
 - Found a bug.
 If user inputs a symbol like ';' or ']' program will accept the input.
 Probably need to implement an ASCII conditional.

+Version November 8, 2022

+- Found bug, if user inputs the same letter till the number of runs 0 no loss message will occur and the hangman print won't finish.
+- Fount an error with the guess_bank. the user input was not appending to the guess bank.